FOLLOW US

 Personal ID

-You may be stopped and asked for ID by officials.
+Officials may stop you and ask for ID.
 Always carry a copy of the photo page of your passport.

 It is illegal for anyone, including children, to dress in military-style clothing.
 This includes clothing with marks, badges or symbols and accessories associated with the Ugandan military, camouflage clothing and red berets.
 The offence carries a maximum sentence of life imprisonment when convicted.